 Monaco: Types of Company

 The concept of a trust in Monaco can be best understood in terms of its historical development.
-As a civil law jurisdiction the Principality enforced its internal laws governing strict heirship rules on any dispositions made by Monegasque residents.
-Consequently some British and United States nationals residing in Monaco appealed to the Government to be allowed to use the vehicle of a trust so as to be able to have the same flexibility to dispose of their assets on death as existed under the laws of common law jurisdictions of which they were nationals.
+As a civil law jurisdiction, the Principality enforced its internal laws governing strict heirship rules on any dispositions made by Monégasque residents.
+Consequently some British and American nationals residing in Monaco appealed to the government to be allowed to use the vehicle of a trust to grant them the same flexibility to dispose of their assets on death as existed under the laws of common law jurisdictions.

 Monaco is not a good jurisdiction in which to form a trust since the key characteristics of a Law 214 Trust do not compare favorably with other offshore jurisdictions:

 - Settlors must be residents of Monaco; thus a Monaco trust has little relevance to offshore financial planning;

 - The trust deed must be registered with the result that information relating to the beneficiaries, settlors and property settled under the trust are easily verifiable matters.

 In most offshore common law jurisdictions the converse applies.
 For further information on the legal structure of Monagesque trusts see Law of Offshore.